Summary: This section describes how to prepare and deliver the source code of your JEE application.

 AIP Console will also use the above order to prioritise the various repositories.
 In other words, if you include a repository in the ZIP or in the designated source code folder this will be used instead of any local or remote repositories that have been defined.

 See Configuring source code delivery for Maven for more information.

-When adding a new version to analyze an Application that includes JEE based source code and this source code does not contain a .pom or .project file, AIP Console is currently unable to "discover" this code as JEE (AIP Console relies on the presence of the .pom / .project files).
+Console is unable to "discover" this code as JEE (Console relies on the presence of the .pom / .project files).
 In this situation, the source code delivery will end in failure.
-In order to resolve this issue, you can manually configure AIP Console to install an extension called JEE File Discoverer whenever a .java file is encountered in your delivered source code.
+In order to resolve this issue, you can manually configure Console to install an extension called the JEE File Discoverer whenever a .java file is encountered in your delivered source code.
 This extension will ensure that the required Analysis Units are created for your source code and that an analysis can proceed without issue.

 See How do I add a source code package to my delivery.

 When creating packages to discover and extract your JEE application you should create them as listed below:

 The CAST Delivery Manager Tool offers various exclusion options for JEE applications so that certain projects that may be detected by a discoverer are ignored:

 See How do I package the Version for more information.

 How do I validate and fine-tune my Version?